 Good news is you can easily turn off always on display and save Apple Watch battery, just follow these steps.

 - Access the home screen by tapping on the Digital Crown.

 - Open Settings and go to Display & Brightness option.

 - Tap on Display & Brightness option and turn it off.

 Doing so should increase Apple Watch battery life by a noticeable margin.

 2. Use minimalistic watch faces with fewer colors

 While disabling always-on display on the Apple Watch will certainly improve battery life on Apple Watch, you can take things to the next level by using minimalistic and colorless watch faces and complications.

-Apple Watch is equipped with an OLED display, which means only those pixels that need to display information are turned on while rest of the screen remain dark.
+Apple Watch is equipped with an OLED display, which means only those pixels that need to display information are turned on while the rest of the screen remains dark.

 Another thing that you should consider doing is using colorless complications and watch face designs.
-Great thing is watchOS has plenty of minimalistic and colorless watch face designs and complications to choose from.
+The great thing is watchOS has plenty of minimalistic and colorless watch face designs and complications to choose from.